2 Weeks to Chaturanga Challenge

 3. Sinking in the hips while you are lowering down in chaturanga

 Keep the body in one straight line from crown of the head to the feet.
-Engage the abs and lift the hips (but not too high, that’s “cheating”)
+Engage the abs and lift the hips (but not too high, that’s “cheating” and not going to build any muscle).

 4. Piking your hips as you lower down